tmclnk/opa-hierarchy-example/README.md

 _Example: If a user's default branch is `001` and their current branch is `006`, then the two paths back to the root node intersect at "lumber company", so the effective level is 3._

+### Philosophy

+We don't have an explicit `deny` as a value (at least, within the innards of the system - we could add a top-level default).
+This is because as we search the user's roles, we are looking for explicit permissions and accumulating them as we go.
+One could read "deny" as an explicit override, rather than simply _not_ having the permission.

+This is debatable, but it's what I did here.

 ### Role and Security Level Definitions